anindya-dey/tfvm/README.md

 > **NOTES:**
 >
 > 1. Currently, platform specfic releases are not filtered out when executing `tfvm list --remote` or `tfvm download [version]` command.
-User needs to make sure that they are downloaing the right release for their system.
+User needs to make sure that they are downloading the right release for their system.

 ---

-⭐ :heart: _This project is inspired by the [nvm project](https://github.com/nvm-sh/nvm)_ 😍 ⭐
+⭐ _This project is inspired by the [nvm project](https://github.com/nvm-sh/nvm)_ 😍

-⭐ :heart: _Also thanks to [terminalizer](https://www.npmjs.com/package/terminalizer) using which I have created these beautiful gifs_ 😍 ⭐
+⭐ _I created these beautiful gifs by using [terminalizer](https://www.npmjs.com/package/terminalizer)_ 😍